bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

 This minimal tutorial goes over floria's inputs and outputs by running floria on toy data.

 We will assume that you've installed floria.
-See the :doc:`quick_start` page if you have not installed floria.
+See the :doc:`../quick_start` page if you have not installed floria.
 We will assume you have the following commands working properly.

 .. code-block:: sh